Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 “It’s important that chambers understand individuals in their personal contexts, as well as celebrate and embrace the diversity of identities.” - Dylan

-Although Dylan is now a Cambridge law student, his journey towards studying at this institution was far from straightforward.
+Although Dylan graduated from Cambridge law in July 2022, his journey towards studying at this institution was far from straightforward.
 In 2019, he launched a campaign – ‘#GetDyl2Cambridge’ – to raise money to cover his university fees so he could complete an MA in law.
 Dylan was aware that studying at Cambridge would present some financial challenges so, as part of his strategy, he applied to several scholarships of which he secured many.
 However, the money from these scholarships didn’t scratch the surface of his MA fees.

 Dylan’s campaign highlighted the detrimental impact that institutionalised racism can have on Black aspiring lawyers.
 Comparing his journey to his Eton-educated counterparts, Dylan says: “I don’t know that any of them had to crowdfund to study at Cambridge, despite us all having the same academic credentials.”

-“The notion that there is a particular type of person who makes the ideal barrister is archaic and wrong.
-I have met so many impressive barristers who don’t fit that mould, but they have had to persist in holding on to their authentic self,” Dylan explains.
+“The notion that there’s a particular type of person who makes the ideal barrister is archaic and wrong.
+I’ve met so many impressive barristers who don’t fit that mould, but they’ve had to persist in holding on to their authentic self,” Dylan explains.

 Black representation in the solicitors’ profession

-“While increasing diversity in numbers is important, it is unsustainable if inclusion is not in place." - Nadine
+“While increasing diversity in numbers is important, it’s unsustainable if inclusion is not in place." - Nadine

 The size of the firm only exacerbates the issue with Black lawyers “significantly underrepresented in mid to large size firms”.
-The stats at partner level are also an unwelcoming sight – in 2020 only six out of 800 partners at the top five magic circle law firms were Black, according to a recent article by the Telegraph.
+The stats at partner level are also an unwelcoming sight – in 2022 only 90 of 13,000 partners at England and Wales law firms are Black, according to a recent article by The Guardian.

 The number of Black lawyers in the profession highlights just how bad the diversity and inclusion issue is.
 Why are Black lawyers not making partner?
 Why is there such a disparity in representation across the solicitors’ profession?

 Fostering inclusive workspaces is pivotal in creating a legal profession that represents society.
-Looking back over the past year, Nadine recalls the events of the summer of 2020 and the influence they had on the legal profession: “The whole world woke up to the importance of racial equality in all areas of life.
-The tragic death of George Floyd and the continued efforts of the Black Lives Matter movement sparked several uncomfortable conversations, whereby people began to listen to try and understand the diverse issues and barriers that hinder the progression of Black people.”
+Nadine recalls the events of the summer of 2020 and the influence they had on the legal profession: “The whole world woke up to the importance of racial equality in all areas of life.
+The tragic death of George Floyd and the continued efforts of the Black Lives Matter movement sparked several uncomfortable conversations, whereby people began to listen to try to understand the diverse issues and barriers that hinder the progression of Black people.”

 How to improve equality and access: what do students think?